 We are a minimalist family and yet we have some stuff.
 But minimalism is more about habits than stuff.

-I consider our family minimalist, but I’ve been told I’m not a real minimalist.
+However, I’ve been told I’m not a real minimalist.
 I guess I missed the memo on who can join the club.
 And while the “average American home has over 300,000 items,” we do not.
 So that’s a good place to start.

 Trash